 Like living stones, let yourselves be built into a spiritual house, to be a holy priesthood, to offer spiritual sacrifices acceptable to God through Jesus Christ. – 1 PETER 2:5

 Make your pledge to the campaign here

-Living Stones: Building for Ministry, our capital campaign to preserve and renew Saint Mark’s Cathedral, was officially launched on September 14, 2014.
+Living Stones: Building for Ministry, our capital campaign to preserve and renew Saint Mark’s Cathedral, was officially launched in the fall of 2014.
 Our goal for the campaign is to raise sufficient funds to renovate and enhance our Cathedral.
 By improving our building, we will preserve the legacy we have inherited from previous generations of worshippers, while creating a space that supports a sustainable future for our parish, nurtures our many ministries, and proclaims a joyous welcome to the city of Seattle and the Northwest.

 The impetus behind this campaign is compelling: our building is in urgent need of repairs.
 Beyond this, we will implement energy-efficient building enhancements, and ultimately create a more welcoming entrance to our Cathedral that mirrors the welcome we extend to all who approach our doors.

-These projects include cladding the exterior cathedral walls in limestone, replacing the nave windows with energy efficient models, installing radiant floor heating, creating a beautiful glass narthex for the east entrance, and re-landscaping the front garden.
+The current construction project includes cladding the exterior cathedral walls in limestone, replacing the nave windows with energy efficient models, and installing an elevator to make all levels of the buildings accessible.

 There are many different ways to participate in the campaign.
 Campaign Co-chairs John and Carol Hoerster are happy to explore roles that match your interests.
 They can be reached at: 206·323·2475 or via e-mail: John, firstname.lastname@example.org or Carol, email@example.com.